moodlehq/moodle-local_hub/install/README.txt

 ==TODO==
 * verify site registration from older Moodle versions works
 * test donations script!
-* test google search via http://moodle.org/public/search and the bloody autofocused tracker search box
+* test google search via http://moodle.org/public/search and the bloody autofocused tracker search box (sometimes it works sometimes not, grrr)
 * what does error500 do?
 * you may need some new apm or eaccelerator script, add it to local/moodleorg/cli (you can copy the basics rom fake_install.php)